 Task 3 - Input Keyboard and Mouse

 A1200 keyboards are not cheap!
 But broken 500 boards come up often, have the same dimensions and are mechanically identical.
 You can wire a 500 keyboard into a 1200 board but it requires soldering.
-Knowing this i also picked up a membrane, not a new hard one but used to save on costs also there are keyboard projects in the works in the community and there is a chance new keyboards will be available in future which I would probably prefer.
+Knowing this i also picked up a 1200 keyboard membrane, not a new hard one but used.
+I went for used to save on costs also there are keyboard projects in the works in the community and there is a chance new keyboards will be available in future which I would probably prefer.
 Why ? well community efforts usually strive for more robust replacements.

 I also got a cheap ps2 ball mouse and quadrature adapter, you can get new USB mouse converters but they are x3 the cost plus the ball mouse is more authentic!

-You can use SmallyMouse2 i believe, i have one for my acorn but i didn’t want to change it for the amiga serial connector documentation at the following link https://www.waitingforfriday.com/?p=827#Commodore_Amiga
+You can use SmallyMouse2 i believe, i have one for my acorn but i didn’t want to change it for the amiga serial connector.
+Specific documentation for amigas at the following link https://www.waitingforfriday.com/?p=827#Commodore_Amiga

 The membrane had no continuity, after cleaning the ribbon everything came to life!
 It will need repairs for the spacebar, keypad keys 6,7,8 and a replacement * key.
 I suspect the trace has gone for the spacebar.
 The 6,7,8 might just be a case of needing grime removed much like the ribbon end.